Danah-R/WIJHA/README.md

 # WIJHA🧭

-# WIJHA, Saudi Your Way
+# WIJHA, Saudi Your Way🫵

 A Flutter travel-planning app that creates a personalized Saudi experience based on the user's travel preferences.